asplunds/use-ripple/readme.md

 ```

 ## Perfect circle
-As demonstrated in the below GIF, useRipple adjusts the circle size according to always fir the host element's box.
+As demonstrated in the below GIF, useRipple adjusts the circle size according to always for the host element's box.

 ![useRipple showcase GIF](https://i.imgur.com/OU9YJAh.gif "image Title")